 If you miss a dose of Amaryl, try to take it as soon as you remember.
 But if it’s the next day, skip the missed dose.
 Take your next dose at the regular scheduled time.
 Do not take more than one Amaryl dose at once.

 To help make sure that you don’t miss a dose, try using a medication reminder.
 This can include setting an alarm or putting a note where you’ll see it, such as on your bathroom mirror or bedside table.
 You could also download a reminder app on your phone.

 If you take more Amaryl than your doctor prescribes, you may develop serious side effects.

 It’s important that you do not take more Amaryl than your doctor advises.

 Overdose symptoms of Amaryl can cause hypoglycemia (low blood sugar), which can cause symptoms such as:

 If you take more than the recommended amount of Amaryl

 Call your doctor right away if you believe you’ve taken too much Amaryl.
-Another option is to call the American Association of Poison Control Centers at 800-222-1222 or use its online tool.
+Another option is to call America’s Poison Centers at 800-222-1222 or use its online tool.
 If you have severe symptoms, immediately call 911 or your local emergency number, or go to the nearest emergency room.

 The dosages in this article are typical dosages provided by the drug manufacturer.
 If your doctor recommends Amaryl for you, they will prescribe the dosage that’s right for you.
 Always follow the dosage that your doctor prescribes for you.